 In 2010 the company agreed to fund solar research and development expenditure to be conducted by Mears Technologies Inc. at a rate of \$US 1 million per calendar year until 2014.
-The arrangements have altered to actual cost basis.
-Mears Technologies Inc. has ended its research and development phase.
-The solar research program is transitioning to a collaboration and potential commercialisation phase and therefore future expenditure requirements are currently being re-evaluated.
+The arrangements have ceased as Mears Technologies Inc. has ended its research and development phase.